nhandali/becoming-legend/README.md

 3. Look in /hsreplay-scraper/devtest.py
 	- The documentation or function name should be enough for the majority of these functions
+	- to test, simply run python3 devtest.py
 	- kNearestDecks()
 		- shows how we determine the distance of decks given the cards we've already seen during the course of a game
 		- this is the main function to pay attention to in this file
-		- this is used by the minimax player to make good predictions on the opposing player's deck so we can better evaluate potential moves by the opponent
+		- this is used by the minimax player to make good predictions on the opposing player's deck so we can better evaluate potential moves by the opponent -note on data -> the deck data is zipped in data.zip, and needs to be saved in the same folder in order to properly work Final Note:

-Final Note:
-While this is a pretty exhaustive list of functions that we implemented, there are many changes that we made throughout the codebase that we failed to mention here, simply because they aren't directly relevant to CS229 but were absolutely necessary in order for any of this to be possible.
+While this is a pretty exhaustive list of functions that we implemented, there are many changes that we made throughout the codebase that we failed to mention here, simply because they aren't directly relevant to CS221/CS229 but were absolutely necessary in order for any of this to be possible.